Toyota Land Cruiser review - Reliability and safety

-A reputation for peerless reliability and good safety credentials should make the Land Cruiser a good bet
+A reputation for peerless reliability coupled with decent safety credentials should make the Land Cruiser a good bet

 Euro NCAP hasn't crash tested the latest Land Cruiser, but it's reasonable to assume it would perform well due to its stiff body and the fact there are seven airbags fitted as standard.

 The roster of safety kit also includes electronic stability control and hill start and downhill assist, plus a blind-spot monitor.
 There are specific off-road settings for the electronic stability control, too, as well as other electronics to display the car’s body angle, steering direction and power distribution to keep you on the right track.
 In addition, the Invincible has lane assist and a rear cross traffic monitor – handy when reversing such a large car.

 In spite of numerous high-profile recalls in recent years, Toyota has an exemplary reliability record, and the Land Cruiser shouldn’t let you down in even the most extreme conditions.
 The car has been developed to take serious abuse in harsh environments around the world; this is the trade-off buyers make for refinement that can’t always match its more lifestyle-orientated rivals.

 If something does go wrong, you can expect first-class service from your local Toyota garage – the network consistently does well in the Driver Power owner satisfaction survey (finishing in sixth place in 2020), with owners reporting excellent customer service.